 Trees within and adjacent to the right of way are routinely monitored by maintenance staff for potential risk to the highway and/or neighboring structures.
-Individual and stands of mature trees identified as a potential imminent threat will be further evaluated and removed as soon as possible where needed.
+Individual and stands of

-• Up to 500 mature hazard trees are removed throughout the area each year.
+• Up to 1000 mature hazard trees are removed throughout the area each year.
+Locations of Planned Treatments